Azure/azure-docs-sdk-java/docs-ref-conceptual/java-sdk-azure-install.md

 }
 ```

-If you're using an IDE, the import of the SDK is successful if the `Azure` and `AzureTokenCredentials` imports resolve.
+If you're using an IDE, the import of the libraries are successful if the `Azure` and `AzureTokenCredentials` imports resolve.
 On the command line, run the compile step for your build tool (such as `mvn compile`) and verify the code compiles successfully.

 ## Next steps

-Now that the SDK is ready to use, visit the [get started with the Azure SDK for Java](java-sdk-azure-get-started.md) guide to see it in action.
+Now that the libraries are ready to use, visit the [get started with the Azure Management libraries for Java](java-sdk-azure-get-started.md) guide to see it in action.